-This is a real life digital transformation story about a one hundred year old organisation that you don’t want to miss.
+This is a real life digital transformation story about a one hundred year old organisation.

-Liberty Mutual chose AWS because of the potential to form an engineering partnership that would sustain through the constant journey of serverless.
+Liberty Mutual chose AWS to form an engineering partnership that would sustain through their serverless journey.

-The case-study explains that enterprise architecture strategy that Liberty adopted with many serverless-first projects completed using AWS Lambda, or when serverless-first isn’t feasible, a cloud-native option is used for legacy workloads.
+In the case-study, Dave explains that enterprise architecture strategy that Liberty adopted.
+There were with many serverless-first projects completed using AWS Lambda.
+But when serverless-first wasn’t feasible, the team used a cloud-native option for legacy workloads.
 Now more than 50 percent of Liberty Mutual’s workloads run in the cloud.

-There is also a review of Liberty Mutual’s use of AWS Step Functions, to create an event-driven workflow in which the data feeds from each line of business are transformed into a series of events, or financial transactions, processing 100 million transactions in one run at the end of every month, which means that for the majority of the month, it is offline and therefore not accruing costs.
+There is also a review of Liberty Mutual’s use of AWS Step Functions.
+It was used to create an event-driven workflow in which the data feeds from each line of business are transformed into a series of events, or financial transactions.
+This resulted in processing 100 million transactions in one run at the end of every month.
+Which means that for the majority of the month, it is offline and therefore not accruing costs.